NinerBull/tRP3_RPNameInQuests/README.md

 * [DialogueUI](https://github.com/Peterodox/YUI-Dialogue)
 * [Interaction](https://github.com/Adaptvx/Interaction)

+For [Eavesdropper](https://github.com/Raenore/Eavesdropper) users, _TRP3: RP Name In Quest Text_ has priority in modifying Quest Text and NPC Speech if enabled, otherwise, Eavesdropper will modify this text instead!

 This addon should hopefully be compatible with other addons that modify quest windows, chat windows, etc.

 ## API
 You can use the following functions in your own addons to make use of this addon's data.